Beech marten: Diet

 The beech marten's diet includes a much higher quantity of plant food than that of the pine marten and sable.
 Plant foods eaten by the beech marten include cherries, apples, pears, plums, black nightshade, tomatoes, grapes, raspberries and mountain ash.
 Plant food typically predominates during the winter months.
 Rats, mice and chickens are also eaten.
 Among bird species preyed upon by the beech marten, sparrow-like birds predominate, though snowcocks and partridges may also be taken.
 The marten likes to plunder nests of birds including passerines, galliformes and small owls, preferring to kill the parents in addition to the fledglings.
 Although it rarely attacks poultry, some specimens may become specialized poultry raiders, even when wild prey is abundant.
 Males tend to target large, live prey more than females, who feed on small prey and carrion with greater frequency.

 Relationships with other predators

 In areas where the beech marten is sympatric with the pine marten, the two species avoid competing with one another by assuming different ecological niches; the pine marten feeds on birds and rodents more frequently, while the beech marten feeds on fruits and insects.
 However, in one known case, a subadult beech marten was killed by a pine marten.
 The beech marten has been known to kill European polecats on rare occasions.
-Red foxes, lynxes, mountain lions, golden eagles, and Eurasian eagle-owls may prey on adults, and juveniles are vulnerable to attack by birds of prey and wildcats.
-There is, however, one case, from Germany, of a beech marten killing a domestic cat, although there is a report of a domestic cat killing a beech marten after a struggle lasting more than half an hour.
+Red foxes, lynxes, golden eagles, and Eurasian eagle-owls may prey on adults, and juveniles are vulnerable to attack by birds of prey and wildcats.
+There is, however, one case, from Germany, of a beech marten killing a domestic cat, although there is also a report of a domestic cat killing a beech marten after a struggle lasting more than half an hour.